lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

     of excess carbohydrates to fatty acids.
 This in turn would impact the composition of primarily the TGFA.
 In order to control for this source of variability in our cohort we only measured TGFA during fasting.
-We have included a brief description of this fed vs fasted state in the limitations section.*
+We have included a brief description of this fed vs fasted state in the limitations section (middle of page 15).*

 Minor comments.